chunjie-sam-liu/chunjie-sam-liu.life/content/en/post/2019-08-15-r-parallel-computation.md

 > For detailed parallelization, referring to [Beyond single core R](https://github.com/ljdursi/beyond-single-core-R)

-For me, not majored in CS, alwasy hard to comprehend some terms of hardware and software.
+For a no-computer background R user, it is hard to comprehend some terms of hardware and software.

 ## Hardware terms